AQAEnglishExam Board Revision

 Key Concepts

-• 1Identify key language techniques used by the writer.
+• 1Identify language techniques used by the writer.

-• 2Analyze the effect of specific word choices on the reader.
+• 2Analyze the effect of these techniques on the reader.

 • 3Consider the context in which the text was written.

-• 5Discuss the impact of figurative language and imagery.
+• 4Evaluate the overall impact of language choices on meaning.

 Simple Explanation